-We’ll answer those three questions and six more in this breakdown of everything you need to know about founders and co-founders in order to ensure your company's success.
+We'll answer the above questions and six more in this breakdown of everything you need to know about founders and co-founders in order to ensure your company's success.

 If a founder sets up a company with other people, they are both a founder and a co-founder.
 Let's use Google to illustrate.
 So, Larry Page is not only Google’s founder, but also a co-founder with Sergey Brin.
 Co-founder is a term that exists to give equal credit to multiple people who start a business together.

 A cofounder may be part of the vision of a startup from the get-go, or they may be brought on very early by the original founder because they have skills the founder is lacking.
 For example, the founder may have design skills, but no engineering skills.
 In that case, it greatly benefits them to bring on a technical cofounder early in the process of launching their startup.
 But it's not always easy to find cofounders that are right for the business model or that will truly aid in the company's success.

 “Founder” and “CEO” are two other startup titles that people can carry simultaneously.

 “The term ‘founder' describes your relationship to the history of the business,” William Pietri, Startup CTO, and Lean Startup expert, says.
 “Page and Brin will always be Google's founders.
 The term ‘CEO' is about your position in the current organization's hierarchy.
 Some will be CEOs, at least for a while.”